FAQs – Frequently Asked Questions

 Q: I am experiencing some difficulty in writing my papers.
 Where can I go for help?

-A: Check out the Reading/Writing Center in the Library at Silberman: There are drop-in hours, you can make an appointment, or you can use e-tutoring.
+A: Check out the Reading/Writing Program in the Library at Silberman: There are drop-in hours, you can make an appointment, or you can use e-tutoring.
 Hours are also available at Hunter College, 68th Street, Thomas Hunter Hall, 4th floor. www.hunter.cuny.edu/socwork/current-students/writing-center.html

 A: For on-line submissions of papers for tutoring: firstname.lastname@example.org